kinecosystem/partners-docs/docs/guidelines_migration_faq.md

 # Kin Migration FAQ

+We’re happy to inform you that Kin is transitioning to its own dedicated blockchain.
+A new SDK will provide the security, stability, speed and scale necessary to support consumer applications, each with millions of users in mind.

 ## Technical

 #### Does it mean I need the new SDK?
 What does this mean for my users?